 The Royal Natal National Park in KwaZulu-Natal, South Africa offers accommodation at Thendele Lodge and cottage or chalets at Thendele Camp.
 From horse back, visitors can cover plenty of ground and travel into the mountains for stirring views and sightings of resident wildlife.
 Another popular activity at this national park in South Africa is hiking in the Drakensberg Mountains.

-This KwaZulu-Natal nature reserve in the Drakensberg, South Africa, has a variety of accommodation facilities from a lodge, chalets and cottages to spacious camping sites accommodating more than 400 people.
+This KwaZulu-Natal nature reserve in the Drakensberg, South Africa, has a variety of accommodation facilities from a lodge, chalets and cottages.

 Drakensberg on horseback

 Because of its size and terrain, you can best explore Royal Natal National Park on horseback.
 Besides, the Mountain Reedbuck and Grey Rhebuck, seem too confident to be intimidated by people on horseback.